puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_tags.markdown

     $ sudo puppet agent --test --tags apache,us_mirror1

-The value of the `tags` setting should be a comma-separated list of tags.
+The value of the `tags` setting should be a comma-separated list of tags (with no spaces between tags).

 ### Sending Tagmail Reports

 The built-in [tagmail report handler][tagmail] can send emails to arbitrary email addresses whenever resources with certain tags are changed.
-See the following pages for more info:
+See the following for more info:

 * [The tagmail report handler][tagmail]
 * [The `tagmail.conf` file][tagmail_conf]